logicalclocks/hops-docs/docs/configuration/hopsyarn.rst

 Database back pressure
 ......................

-In order to exercise back pressure when the database is overloaded we block the execution of new RPCs when the queue of state waiting to be committed become too big or when the duration of any single commit is too long.
+In order to exercise back pressure when the database is overloaded we block the execution of new RPCs.
+We identify that the database is overloaded by looking at the length of the queue of operations waiting to be committed as well as the duration of individual commits.
+If the length of the queue becomes too long or the duration of any individutal commit becomes too long, we exercise back pressure on the RPCs.

-* **hops.yarn.resourcemanager.commit.and.queue.threshold**: The maximum size of the queue of states waiting to be commited.
+* **hops.yarn.resourcemanager.commit.and.queue.threshold**: The upper bound on the length of the queue of operations waiting to be commited.

-* **hops.yarn.resourcemanager.commit.queue.max.length**: The maximum time each individual commit should take.
+* **hops.yarn.resourcemanager.commit.queue.max.length**: The upper bound on the time each individual commit should take.

 Proxy provider
 ..............

 * **yarn.client.failover-proxy-provider**: Two new proxy providers have been added to the existing ConfiguredRMFailoverProxyProvider

-*  **ConfiguredLeaderFailoverHAProxyProvider**: this proxy provider has the same goal as the ConfiguredRMFailoverProxyProvider (connecting to the leading resourceManager) but it uses the groupMembershipService where the ConfiguredRMFailoverProxyProvider goes through all the resourceManager present in the configuration file to find the leader.
+*  **ConfiguredLeaderFailoverHAProxyProvider**: this proxy provider has the same goal as the ConfiguredRMFailoverProxyProvider (connecting to the leading ResourceManager) but it uses the groupMembershipService where the ConfiguredRMFailoverProxyProvider goes through all the ResourceManagers present in the configuration file to find the leader.
 This allows the ConfiguredLeaderFailoverHAProxyProvider to be faster and to find the leader even if it is not present in the configuration file.

-* **ConfiguredLeastLoadedRMFailoverHAProxyProvider**: this proxy provider establish a connection with the resourceTracker which is the least loaded.
-This proxy provider is to be used in distributed mode in order to have the NodeManagers connect to the appropriate resourceTracker.
+* **ConfiguredLeastLoadedRMFailoverHAProxyProvider**: this proxy provider establishes a connection with the ResourceTracker that has the lowest current load (least loaded).
+This proxy provider is to be used in distributed mode in order to balance the load coming from NodeManagers across ResourceTrackers.

 Configuring Hops-YARN distributed mode
 --------------------------------------

 Hops-YARN distributed mode can be enabled by setting the following flags to true:

-* **hops.yarn.resourcemanager.distributed-rt.enable**: Boolean indicating is the system should work in distributed mode.
+* **hops.yarn.resourcemanager.distributed-rt.enable**: Set to `true` to indicate that the system should work in distributed mode.
 Set it to true to run in distributed mode.

-* **hops.yarn.resourcemanager.ndb-event-streaming.enable**: Boolean that indicate if the retrieving of the state of the NodeManagers by the scheduler should be done through the streaming api of the database.
-Set it to true if you want to use the streaming api for more performance.
+* **hops.yarn.resourcemanager.ndb-event-streaming.enable**: Set to `true` to indicate that the ResourceManager (scheduler) should use the streaming API to the database to receive updates on the state of NodeManagers.
+Set it to true if you want to use the streaming API for more performance.

-* **hops.yarn.resourcemanager.ndb-rt-event-streaming.enable**: Boolean that indicate if the retrieving of the state of the NodeManagers by the ResourceTrackers should be done through the streaming api of the database.
-Set it to true if you want to use the streaming api for more performance.
+* **hops.yarn.resourcemanager.ndb-rt-event-streaming.enable**: Set to `true` to indicate that that the ResourceTracker should use the streaming API to the database to receive updates on the state of NodeManagers.
+Set it to true if you want to use the streaming API for more performance.